top of page

 Par 5 Hole Redesign:

 Proposed changes to the 8th hole, of Knaresborough Golf Course.
 A bland hole consisting of a wide fairway gradually narrowing to a flat green.
-The overall design philosophy is based on risk and reward and so the hole is shortened by 20 yards to encourage long second shot approaches however accuracy off the tee is required due to two bunkers being added to the left side.
-A third bunker on the right was added to tighten the fairway for long driving low handicap players.
+The overall design philosophy is based on risk and reward and therefore the hole is shortened by 20 yards to encourage long approaches while accuracy off the tee is needed due to the addition of two new bunkers to the left of the fairway.

 Re-design of the Par 5 #8 hole Knaresborough Golf Club